openbcl/fds-extension-vscode/README.md

 ## Known Issues

-Currently only snippets for the namelist groups "HEAD" and "MESH" are supported.
-For the remaining groups, no autocompletion for parameters has been implemented yet.
+- Currently snippets for the following namelist groups are only provided without any parameters: COMB, GEOM, HVAC, INIT, MOVE, MULT, PART, PRES, PROP, RADI, SPEC, WIND, ZONE.
+These snippets are marked in their description by the addition "missing parameters".

+- Some snippets for specific namelist groups only provide the most common parameters.
+You can distinguish the snippets of namelist groups with partial parameters from those with complete parameters by looking for the additional information "partial parameters" and "complete parameters" in the description.